 If you own or have a stake in overseas financial assets, you may need to report it to the IRS.
 Having overseas assets helps with a financial portfolio.
 But if you own $10,000 or more across all of your international financial accounts, then it has to be reported to the feds.
 This is true even if you’re not the owner, so long as you have authority to perform transactions with the account.
 The same goes for other forms of financial assets, like securities and stakes in overseas corporations.
 Just make sure to keep a Treasury Department Form 90-22.1 and/or IRS Form 8938 handy.

 Sometimes the most simple and straightforward tax returns can warrant IRS suspicion and unwelcome attention.
 The IRS utilizes computer programs that search for red flags for audits, but some signs are more noticed than others.
-If they’re found on your return, an IRS agent can soon make some changes to your tax information that keeps your return in the pipeline and your return in limbo.
-These signs include erroneously claiming certain tax credits and deductions that aren’t qualified, and choosing the wrong filing status for the taxpayer.
+If an IRS agent finds them on your return, an IRS they can soon make changes to your tax information.
+That can keep your return in the pipeline and your return in limbo.
+These signs include erroneously claiming certain tax credits and deductions that aren’t qualified.
+They can also include choosing the wrong filing status for the taxpayer.
 Filing a paper return is also a sign, as well as making mathematical errors – but these can be avoided by e-filing if you have access to a computer.

 What are your tips for filing an accurate tax return?
 Tell us what they are!
 Like this post, leave your comments below and tweet us your questions to @stopirsdebt!

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.